Jlomb1/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects

-## This repository will contain some of the projects I will be working on while learning HTML and CSS.
+## This repository will contain some of the projects I will be working on utilizing HTML and CSS.

 A lot of these projects are going to be examples, test projects, and even final programs that can be utilized as fully functioning software.
 I will keep this up to date with every project I go through!